A History of PTA

 Honorary Life Memberships: History Walk of Fame

 Summer Institute (now called Leadership Conference) began in 1925.
 The first training was held in June at the University of Florida Gainesville.
 The training has been held at the Florida State College for Women in Tallahassee, Florida State University and returned to the University of Florida, later it was held at Stetson University in DeLand, and Rollins College in Winter Park.
-Leadership Conference has been held at the Westin Innisbrook Resort in Tarpon Springs for the past several years and attendees are encouraged to bring their families.
-In recent years, the Leadership Conference has averaged over 1,200 attendees.
+Leadership Conference has been held at the Innisbrook Resort in Tarpon Springs and attendees are encouraged to bring their families.
+In recent years, the Leadership Conference averages over 1,100 attendees.

 Almost immediately, the Florida PTA activity worked toward the establishment of lunchrooms in our schools.
 Many early lunchrooms were equipped by donations from the families of it’s students.
 One of the first lunchrooms on record was in a used shed, and was equipped by donations.
 In 1924, lunchrooms were ruled to be under the care of PTAs.

 1924 brought about the inequality of education funding in Florida, ranging from $.75 per child in Baker County to $17.50 per child in Pinellas County.
 In 1932, the PTA gave its endorsement to guarantee every child in Florida an eight-month school term.